nononovak/otwadvent2019-ctfwriteup/day24_got_shell.md

 ## Solution

-Reading data out of the process, writing data back, and then reading again made me think of a reverse shell, so I looked to a [cheat sheet](http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet) for inspiraion.
+Reading data out of the process, writing data back, and then reading again made me think of a reverse shell, so I looked to a [cheat sheet](http://pentestmonkey.net/cheat-sheet/shells/reverse-shell-cheat-sheet) for inspiration.
 Looking down the page, you can see that if we create a fifo pipe we can do this exact read-write-read operation.
 Ok, part 3 & 4 solved.

 Reading the captcha out of the equation can be done with a few helpful commands - `dd` and `sed` - in order to parse out the "A + B" part of the output.
 Part 1 done.

 Finally, solving the arithmetic can be done with a simple `expr` call.
 Part 2 done.

-Puttnig it all together, I tried to fit this all on a single command line, but couldn't quite get it right.
-I ended up writing the commands to a script in `/tmp`, setting it to executable, and then using the fifo pipe to ocall the script.
-I also, tried a bunch of times (to no success), so wrote all of my commands in a ipython prompt to avoid manually writing all of the URL encodings manually.
-My final call in ipython is below which returns the flag as part of the response.
-Note: I just jammed on the keyboard to create random filenames in `/tmp`
+Putting it all together, I tried to fit this all on a single command line but couldn't quite get it right.
+I ended up writing the commands to a script in `/tmp`, setting it to executable, and then using the fifo pipe to call the script.
+I also used a lot of trial-and-error for this problem so to avoid manually writing all of the URL encodings I used `ipython3` to do the encodings for me automatically.
+My final call in `ipython3` is below which returns the flag as part of the response.
+Note: I just jammed on the keyboard to create random filenames in `/tmp` - these don't have any other significance.

 ```python
 In [141]: print(requests.get('http://3.93.128.89:1224?cmd='+urllib.parse.quote('rm -f /tmp/qwegjnxbfx /tmp/wersxrgxr ; echo \'#!/bin/sh\nX=\x60dd bs=1 skip=10 count=23|sed \'s/=//g\'\x60\necho $X > /tmp/wrjxesjkxrg\necho \x60expr $X\x60\n